Bradford MBA graduate now has a stellar title

 ‘MBA gave me the confidence to tackle anything’

 University of Bradford MBA graduate Kailash Kalidoss has just earned himself a title that’s quite literally out of this world.

-The 35-year-old, who completed his MBA at Bradford in 2011-12, has just been named ‘Solar System Ambassador’ by none other than NASA.
+The 35-year-old, who completed his MBA in 2011-12, has just been named ‘Solar System Ambassador’ by none other than NASA.
 The Solar System Ambassadors (SSA) program from NASA's Jet Propulsion Laboratory works with motivated volunteers across the nation to share NASA science and mission discoveries through a variety of events that inspire their communities.

 Part of his new role will involve educating people about future planned space missions to the Moon and Mars, both in the US and across the world.
-You can view some of his presentations here.
+You can view some of Kailash's presentations here.

 Kailash, originally from Chennai (formerly Madras), India, now lives in the Bay Area in California, with his wife and nine-month-old son.
 His new role with NASA is a voluntary position, which he does alongside his day job, working as a medical systems engineer for a high-tech product design and manufacturing company in the valley.

 Kailash, who is still in touch with some of his former lecturers at the University of Bradford, said: “Being named a Solar System Ambassador by NASA is something I’m very proud of.
 My father worked in the aviation industry, I remember him taking me on board various aircraft as a youngster and I’ve always been fascinated by aerospace and astronomy.

 “My role will involve presenting events to different groups of people and talking about NASA’s planned missions, such as the Artemis programme, which plans to land the first woman and next man on the Moon by 2024, before using that as a stepping stone to put humans on Mars.”